rpherbig/rpherbig.github.io/_drafts/2014-11-14-how-to-start-a-blog.markdown

 I'd rather be sailing. http://rpgcodex.net/phpBB/images/avatars/gallery/Warcraft%202/footman.png

 It's 2014.
 How hard can it be to get some text to appear on a web page?
-Harder than I expected since I'm using Windows.
+Harder than I expected, but only becuause I'm using Windows.

 == Install Jekyll

 Follow the instructions at http://jekyll-windows.juthilo.com/

-I had success with ruby 2.1.4, jekyll 2.5.1, wdm 0.1.0, rouge 1.7.2 (instead of pygments).
+I had success with ruby 2.1.4, jekyll 2.5.1, wdm 0.1.0, and rouge 1.7.2.
+I recommend using rouge over pygments for now, mainly to reduce the setup complexity.
+You can always switch to pygments later.

 Note, during the "gem install jekyll" step, if you have jruby installed (say, for a previous project), you may very well get an error that looks like this:
 ERROR:  Error installing jekyll: